The tangled web: circular knitting?

 I learned to knit very recently and I still feel as if I don’t understand the language knitters speak.
 I heard a lot about ‘knitting in the round’ and how it’s supposed to be much easier than knitting on straight needles.
 So I bought myself a circular needle and happily began knitting on it, the same way that I had been on my straight needles.

 I couldn’t really see the big difference, and when I brought my knitting along to a local group and announced that I am now ‘knitting in the round’ everybody laughed at me!
 They say I’m not knitting in the round, just using a circular needle.
-What’s the difference?
+What’s the difference and do knitting needles matter?

 Knitting in the round is a technique used when you are making a tube.
 For instance, socks, hats and even jumpers may be knitted using this technique.
 Circular needles are very often used, but knitting in the round can be done without circular needles (using double-pointed needles instead), and circular needles can also be used to knit flat – as you are doing.